Quick Almond Biscuits – Carb Count Free

 • Store in an airtight container for up to 4-5 days.

-• Diabetes Note – None of the ingredients needs to be diabetic carb counted.
-Making these biscuits a carb count free treat.
+• Diabetes Note – None of the ingredients need to be diabetic carb counted.
+Making these biscuits a carb-count-free treat.
 But as always you know best if there are any ingredients that you should count for.

 I’ve just read through your almond biscuit and I notice that there is an error with your information.
 Almonds are not carbohydrate free, but are 22%, therefore each biscuit will contain approximately 5g of carbohydrate.